Click to access high res version on Wikipedia. Photo by Roger Ramirez, Chariot Photo. License: Creative Commons Attribution ShareAlike 3.0.

 - For other photos see the Photos page.

 Cancer survivor “e-Patient Dave” is an international keynote speaker on healthcare who consistently earns extraordinary ratings by understanding each audience and working closely with each client to define their unique “home run.”
 Audiences have ranged from the Institute for Healthcare Improvement to the Danish Patient Safety Association and the Israel Internet Society.
-His compelling TEDx Talk “Let Patients Help” is in the top half of most-watched TED talks of all time.
+His compelling TEDx Talk “Let Patients Help” was for years in the top half of most-watched TED talks of all time.

 Standard Topics:

-- Patient Engagement / Patient Empowerment
+- Patient Engagement / Patient Empowerment / Patient Experience

 - Let Patients Help Heal Healthcare (book: Let Patients Help: A Patient Engagement Handbook with Dr. Danny Sands; introduction by Eric Topol MD)